-Although the incline is less than a kilometre, it feel relentless.
+Although the incline is less than a kilometre, it feels relentless.
 There are plenty of spots for hikers to sit and cool off along the trail.
 So, take your time and complete this section at a comfortable pace.
 Fortunately, the entire incline is more or less shaded!

 At the end of the incline, you’ll arrive at a fork in the trail.
-Do you take the flight of steps going up, or the dirt trail?
+Do you take the flight of steps going up or the dirt trail?

 The answer is, you can take either.
-The steps go up the side of the hill to a viewing point, and then back down on the other side.
+The steps go up the side of the hill to a viewing point and then back down on the other side.
 Whereas the dirt trail goes around the back and involves no climbing.

 I would recommend the dirt trail.
 It’s shorter and involves no climbing.

 The final descent to Mui Wo

 From here on out, it’s an easy and scenic downhill walk.
 You can catch glimpses of Silvermine Bay from the steps, but the views become far more beautiful from ahead.